Saudi F-15 jet crashes on training mission, pilot missing

-RIYADH (Reuters) - A Royal Saudi Air Force F-15 jet crashed in the Gulf during a routine training exercise late on Sunday and the pilot has not been found, the defense ministry said on Monday.
+RIYADH, Dec 3 (Reuters) - A Royal Saudi Air Force F-15 jet crashed in the Gulf during a routine training exercise late on Sunday and the pilot has not been found, the defence ministry said on Monday.

 Saudi Arabia maintains a powerful air force supplied primarily by equipment made in the United States and Britain.